 Early childhood is an incredibly important window of time in a child’s life.
 A child experiencing trauma affects them more seriously than an adult would be impacted, because of the brain development that is taking place in children (Lubit).
-The trauma that these Kinship kids have experienced has taken a serious toll on them.
+The childhood trauma that these Kinship kids have experienced has taken a serious toll on them.
 Most of these children experienced traumas such as exposure to war, sexual abuse, severe neglect, and extreme loss, and these things often cause them to suffer from PTSD.
 Not acknowledging and seeking to heal these emotional scars can be extremely harmful.
 The trauma that these children experience affects their brain development.
 Children’s brains are especially malleable, and the damage done by trauma can have lasting consequences on their lives (Center for Youth Wellness 6).

 Nadine Burke Harris describes the affects of repeated childhood traumas in this way: Imagine that you are in the forest, and you see a bear.
 This danger activates your fight or flight response, in your brain.
 It activates the production of cortisol and adrenaline.
 Adrenaline increases the body’s heart rate and causes pupil dilation, so that the body is better equipped to combat the threat.
 Cortisol increases blood pressure and blood sugar, as well as regulating the body’s metabolism and immune response.
 This is helpful, she says, to protect you from the bear.
 But what if the threat isn’t a bear?
 What if the threat is a parent, and they come home every night?
 Children who have grown up surrounded by traumatic experiences have their fight or flight response activated over and over again, and this takes a serious toll on their brain.
 The frequent need for the release of adrenaline and cortisol leads to the body having trouble regulating the process in a healthy manner (Harris).